chrisrossx/cncjs-raspi-tablet/README.md

 * Load and Execute programs from the CNCJS watch directory

 Additional Features / Improvements from the cncjs-shopflor-tablet project
-* Additiona machine state infromation on the GCode tab
+* Additional machine state information on the GCode tab
 * Ability to unload gcode, or handle unload events from other loaded interfaces.
 * Reset and Unlock buttons on the top NavBar when the state is in Alarm or Stall.
-* Seperate Z Jog Distance buttons and pulldowns from the XY axis.
+* Separate Z Jog Distance buttons and pull downs from the XY axis.
 Ability to toggle this feature on and off.
 * User configurable Button and Pulldown values for metric and inch jog distances.

 # Screen Shots